 Gastroenterology disorders affect up to 11% of the U.S. population.
-Irritable Bowel Diseases (IBD), such as crohn’s disease and ulcerative colitis, are lifelong conditions that cause chronic inflammation in the intestines, leading to pain and swelling in patients.
-Other conditions like NASH, are difficult to diagnose and have few treatment options.
+Inflammatory Bowel Diseases (IBD), such as crohn’s disease and ulcerative colitis, are lifelong conditions that cause chronic inflammation in the intestines, leading to pain and swelling in patients.
+Other conditions like MASH* (metabolic dysfunction-associated steatohepatitis), are difficult to diagnose and have few treatment options.

 Gastroenterology conditions are complex.
 Accessing data shouldn’t be.

 Understanding the complexities of these systemic inflammatory diseases, and the factors that affect response to treatments, drives our focus on bringing a dynamic new approach to real world evidence generation to healthcare stakeholders.